A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: Theoretical studies

 Condition~(C1) indicates that the initial value is reasonable in the sense that $d_0$ is relatively small, and $\widehat\mbB^{(0)}$ is close to $\mbB^*$ and approximately sparse.
-It is important for our theoretical study because it guarantees that each iteration keeps improving our estimate.
+This condition is important for our theoretical study because it guarantees that each iteration keeps improving our estimate.
 Due to the non-convex nature of clustering analysis, conditions on the initial value are popular in its theoretical studies; see \citet{wang2015high,yi2015regularized,balakrishnan2017statistical,Cai2017CHIME} for example.
 Finding good initial values for cluster analysis is an important research area on its own, with many interesting works for the Gaussian mixture model \citep{kalai2010efficiently,moitra2010settling,hsu2013learning,hardt2015tight}.

-For theoretical interests, we show that there exist algorithms to generate initial values satisfying Condition~(C1).
-One such initialization algorithm is presented as Algorithm~\ref{alg: tensor.init} in Section~\ref{Sec: init} of Supplementary Materials.
-Algorithm~\ref{alg: tensor.init} is related to the vector-based algorithm in \citet{hardt2015tight}, but is specially designed for tensor data.
+For theoretical interests, we show that there exists an algorithm to generate initial values satisfying Condition~(C1).
+One such initialization algorithm is presented as Algorithm~S.4 in Section~G of Supplementary Materials.
+Algorithm~S.4 is related to the vector-based algorithm in \citet{hardt2015tight}, but is specially designed for tensor data.
 Under TNMM, it produces initial values that satisfy Condition~(C1) under appropriate conditions, as shown in the following lemma. \begin{lemma} Under the TNMM in \eqref{margdis}, suppose $\boltheta^*\in\bolTheta(c_{\pi},C_b,s,\{C_m\}_{m=1}^M,C_b,\Delta_0)$.
-If $s^{12}\sum_{m=1}^M\log{p_m}=o(n)$, with a probability greater than $1-O(\prod_{m}p_m^{-1})$, Algorithm~\ref{alg: tensor.init} produces initial values that satisfy Condition~(C1). \end{lemma} Lemma~\ref{lem.C1} indicates that, under TNMM, when the sample size $n$ is larger than $s^{12}\sum_{m=1}^M\log{p_m}$, Condition~(C1) is satisfied by Algorithm~\ref{alg: tensor.init} with a probability tending to 1 as $n\rightarrow \infty$.
-Hence, we can meet Condition~(C1) even when the dimension of each mode grows at an exponential rate of the sample size.
-Also note that this sample size requirement matches the best one in literature when $M=1$ and tensors reduce to vectors.
+If $s^{12}\sum_{m=1}^M\log{p_m}=o(n)$, with a probability greater than $1-O(\prod_{m}p_m^{-1})$, Algorithm~S.4 produces initial values that satisfy Condition~(C1). \end{lemma} Lemma~\ref{lem.C1} indicates that, under TNMM, when the sample size $n$ is larger than $s^{12}\sum_{m=1}^M\log{p_m}$, Condition~(C1) is satisfied by Algorithm~S.4 with a probability tending to 1 as $n\rightarrow \infty$.
+Hence, we can meet Condition~(C1) even when the dimension of each mode grows at an exponential rate of the sample size. {The term $s^{12}$ results from the theoretical properties of the initialization algorithm proposed by \citet{hardt2015tight}.
+Their algorithm solves an equation system that involves the first six moments of Gaussian mixtures.
+We need $s$ to grow at our specified rate such that all these moments are estimated accurately. }Also note that this sample size requirement matches the best one in literature when $M=1$ and tensors reduce to vectors.

 In the literature, there are also interests in removing conditions for initial values completely \citep{daskalakis2017ten,wu2019randomly}.
 All these works require extensive efforts, and there is a considerable gap between these works and the topic in the manuscript.
 The existing works focus on low-dimensional vectors with known covariance matrices that are often assumed to be identity matrices, while we have high-dimensional tensors with unknown covariance matrices.